ohata-toast/EasyMaker/en/console-guide.md

 - Click **Change Registry Account**.
 - Enter an ID and password, then click **Confirm**.

-> [Note]
+!!! tip "Note"
-> When you change your registry account, you sign in to the registry service with the changed username and password when using images associated with that account.
+    When you change your registry account, you sign in to the registry service with the changed username and password when using images associated with that account.
-> If you enter an incorrect registry username and password, the login during a private image pull fails and the resource creation fails.
+    If you enter an incorrect registry username and password, the login during a private image pull fails and the resource creation fails.

+!!! danger "Caution"
-> If there are resources being created with a private image that has a registry account associated with it, or if there are studies and hyperparameters in progress, you cannot modify them.
+    If there are resources being created with a private image that has a registry account associated with it, or if there are studies and hyperparameters in progress, you cannot modify them.

 <a id="registry.account.modify.registry.account.change"></a>